 The analysis was complicated by the fact that the NYPD refers to both officers working undercover and those working out-of-uniform as “plainclothes officers.”
 Further, the NYPD does not release comprehensive information on police shooting incidents.

 The NYPD also does not disclose the number of its approximately 20,000 officers who work in its plainclothes units.
-The Intercept used information provided by retired NYPD sergeant and John Jay ...
+The Intercept used information provided by retired NYPD sergeant and John Jay College of ...